|PRODUCT 2: The Suitegum Market Business Valuation|

 These payment terms are consistent with standard 10 of the Uniform Standards of Professional Appraisal Practice (USPAP) which requires valuers' remuneration to be independent of appraisal results, and not compromised in any way by the figure arrived at.

-- Full financial statements for the last four years
+- Full financial statements for the last five years

 - The management accounts for the period since the last financial statements